HvdW144/herbdoku-validator/README.md

 - Normal sudoku validation including the validation of rows, columns and boxes.
 - Validation of kropki dots, both white and black, with a possibility to a different value to the kropki dot.
+- Validation of thermometers, with the option to set the speed of the thermometer yourself.

 ## Vision of the project